Cao Fei

 An ongoing exploration of virtuality, reality and the perception of self in relation to technology, Cao Fei’s work expands on themes of automation, labour and domesticity.

-The Eternal Wave AR: Farewell
+The making of The Eternal Wave

-Augmented Reality Installation / Augmented Reality
+Augmented Reality

 2022